 Galatians 5:11 “And I, brethren, if I still preach circumcision, why do I still suffer persecution?
 Then the offense of the cross has ceased.”

 Again.
-When Paul says, “if I still preach circumcision,” he is using the word “circumcision” to represent the whole process of Judaism and that system of justification and cleansing.
-To paraphrase: “if I still preach Judaism - that nothing has changed in the way a man can come to God and be clean from his sins - then why am I persecuted by the Jews?
+When Paul says, “if I still preach circumcision,” he is using the word “circumcision” to represent the whole process of Judaism with its sacrificial system of justification and cleansing.
+To paraphrase Paul: “If I still preach Judaism - that nothing has changed in the way a man can come to God and be clean from his sins - then why am I persecuted by the Jews?
 Why do they want me dead?”
-But Paul was preaching something new!
-THAT is why he was persecuted.

-Galatians 6:12 “Those who want to impress people [other Jews] by means of the flesh [by outwardly being good Jews] are trying to compel you to be circumcised.
+Galatians 6:12 “Those who want to impress people [other Jews] by means of the flesh [by circumcising their male children and servants, and by offering sacrifices at the Temple] are trying to compel you to be circumcised.
 The only reason they do this is to avoid being persecuted for the cross of Christ.”
 (NIV)

 NOTE: It seems that virtue-signaling has been around for a long, long time.
 People are so afraid of losing their social standing.
-They were afraid of the “circumcision party,” so they pressured others to accept circumcision.
+They were afraid of the “circumcision party” back in Paul’s day, so they pressured others to accept circumcision.

 Galatians 6:15 “For in Christ Jesus neither circumcision nor uncircumcision avails anything, but a new creation.”